2024 Washington Spirit season

 The 2024 Washington Spirit season is the team's twelfth season as a professional women's soccer team.
 The Spirit play in the National Women's Soccer League (NWSL), the top tier of women's soccer in the United States.

 Background

-The Washington Spirit is a professional women's soccer team based in the Washington, D.C. metropolitan area, competing in the National Women's Soccer League (NWSL).
-Founded in 2012, the Spirit are known for their competitive spirit and strong community involvement.
-The 2024 season marks their 12th season in the league, with the team looking to build on previous successes and solidify their standing as one of the top teams in the NWSL.

 The Spirit finished the 2023 National Women's Soccer League season in 8th place of 12 teams.
 The top six teams qualified for the NWSL playoffs, and the Spirit ended one point out of playoff contention.
 On October 17, 2023, two days following the team's final defeat against North Carolina Courage, the team released head coach Mark Parsons from his duties after one season.

 Hirings

 Jonatan Giráldez joined the Washington Spirit as head coach in June 2024.

 On January 9, 2024, the Spirit announced the hiring of FC Barcelona Femení manager Jonatan Giráldez as the club's head coach, to arrive in June following the conclusion of the 2023–24 UEFA Women's Champions League, which Barcelona won.
 Adrián González, formerly manager of RCD Espanyol Femení, served as interim head coach until Giráldez's arrival and remained with the staff as an assistant coach.